-CSCI 156 Python Programming for Applications

-ENVS 202 Data Analysis for Scientists or

-STAT 208 Biostatistics

-GEOG 111 The Digital Earth

-Choose Two (2) electives from the following list:

-ENVS 333 Digital Field Methods: Drones, Data and AI GEOG 300 Geospatial Applications Using Python STAT 307 Intermediate Statistics

-MINOR IN DIGITAL HUMANITES (DGH) (5 COURSES)

-The minor in Digital Humanities responds to developments across the humanities and in the labor market.
+CSCI 156 Python Programming for Applications ENVS 202 Data Analysis for Scientists or STAT 203 Statistics for the Natural Sciences GEOG 111 Visualizing Social and Environmental Justice Choose Two (2) electives from the following list: ENVS 333 Digital Field Methods: Drones, Data and AI GEOG 300 Geospatial Applications Using Python STAT 307 Intermediate Statistics MINOR IN DIGITAL HUMANITES (DGH) (5 COURSES) The minor in Digital Humanities responds to developments across the humanities and in the labor market.
 Aimed primarily at students in the Humanities, the interdisciplinary minor compliments traditional humanities coursework by stressing technological competencies and the analysis of humanities data.
 Skills learned in the minor are designed to make students more competitive in the labor market up graduation - a practical consideration reinforced by a required internship.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.

-The minor requires five (5) courses as follows:

-Three (3) required courses:
+The minor requires five (5) courses as follows: Three (3) required courses:

-DGHM 110 Introduction to Digital Humanities DGHM 390 Special Topics in Digital Humanities
+DGHM 110 Introduction to Digital Humanities

+DGHM 390 Special Topics in Digital Humanities

 DGHM 495 Internship in Digital Humanities

 Choose One (1) of the following courses:

 CSCI 108 HTML, JavaScript Programming, and Website Development

 CSCI 140 Introduction to the Internet, Graphics, and Multimedia

 CSCI 156 Python Programming for Applications

 Choose One (1) of the following courses:

 ARTS 230 Digital Tools for Art and Design

 COMM 297 Communication and Social Media

 ENGL 286 Professional Writing

 ENGL 377 Writing for Online and Social Media

 HSTY 190 Introduction to Historical Data Analysis

 MINOR IN DIVERSITY STUDIES (DVS) (5 COURSES)

-To earn a Diversity Studies minor, students must apply in writing to the Chair of the English, History, or Sociology & Criminology Department.
-To complete the minor, no more than two (2) courses may be taken in a single department.
+To earn a Diversity Studies minor, no more than two (2) courses may be taken in a single department.
 No more than three (3) 100-level courses may be included in the minor.
 At the discretion of the Chair of the English, History, or Sociology Department, some of the courses taken for undergraduate credit as part of study abroad programs may be used to complete the Diversity Minor.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.

 The minor requires five (5) courses from the following list:

 Art & Music:

-ARTH 200 Art and Social Values ARTH 285 The Art of Asia ARTH 288 Latin American Art
+ARTH 200 Art and Social Values

+ARTH 285 The Art of Asia

+ARTH 288 Latin American Art

 MUSC 171 World Music Cultures

 MUSC 220 Women in Music

 Communication, Media, & Performances: